chenx/oj/C++_Note.md

   - Eements are automatically sorted based on their values, using a comparison function (by default, std::less<Key>).
 - Duplicate Elements:
   - Unlike std::set, std::multiset allows multiple elements with equivalent values to be stored.
+- The std::multiset::lower_bound() function in C++ STL.
+It returns an iterator to the first element whose value is greater than or equal to the specified key.
-- The multiset::lower_bound() function in C++ STL returns an iterator pointing to the first element in the multiset container that is not less than a specified key.
-This means it returns an iterator to either:
+- The multiset::upper_bound member function of the std::multiset container in C++.
+It returns an iterator pointing to the first element in the multiset that is greater than a specified key.

 ### std::distance